paybygroup/slate/source/index.html.md

 `GET /purchases/{id}/legal_documents/acceptances`

-*List legal term acceptance records for all members*
+*List legal document acceptance records for all members*

-Returns a paginated list of all legal bindings, which represent each individual acceptance of a legal document for this purchase by a group member
+Returns a paginated list of all legal bindings, which represent each individual acceptance of a legal document for this purchase by a group member.

 <h3 id="RetrievePurchaseLegalBindings-parameters">Parameters</h3>